 A teacher presenting information to students in a manner that doesn’t allow or encourage questioning and divergent thinking is encouraging rote learning.

 When learning by rote, learners are given the answer to a question and that’s the only answer they know.

 Unless the question is a mathematical one, there may be more than one answer which is correct, but the rote learner will never develop the ability to explore the options that lead to the different answer.

 Rote learners never learn to question and explore.
 Their minds are trained to receive information and recall it at the right time.

 These people develop their listening and writing skills but not their thinking and questioning skills.
 Taken out of their comfort zone, passive learners will be quiet and disinterested in the proceedings around them.

-It Makes People Followers, Not Leaders
+4. Make People Followers, Not Leaders